Pet Travel Inquiry Logo

 Please note, every state is different and every airline is different.
 There is no standardized requirement.
 Our USDA Accredited vets can provide specific guidance only when provided with enough information.
 Support staff like receptionists or technicians are NOT able to answer specific travel document questions.

-• International travel always requires legal paperwork.
+• International travel always requires legal paperwork (other than Mexico and Canada).
 This process can take days to weeks, sometimes months.
 Some countries accept digital paperwork, while most require physically endorsed original copies which requires mailing of documents from the USDA to you to have in hand for travel.

 Requirements for import are established by the destination country.
 The USDA will only endorse documents that are 100% accurate and meet ALL requirements.
 If a pet does not meet the requirements, the ONLY way the USDA will endorse is with a letter of exemption from the destination country.